Hadi-Khatib/digital-content-verification/Guide.md

 https://securityinabox.org/en/guide/secure-communication

 **STEP 5:** Make sure to back up relevant content you find, sites you visit, social media accounts and conversations you have with sources of information.
 Visual evdience such as photos and videos that you find online can disappear from the internet for many reasons.
-You need to make sure that you do back up different type of info you find online as it will help you later on to go back to it if it's has been removed to verify and analyse.
+You need to make sure that you do back up different type of info you find online as it will help you later on to go back to it if it's has been removed to verify and analyse it.

 You can use cloud based services such as:
 - Archive.is